South Africa promises spending restraint despite mining windfall - Up News Info

 CAUTIOUS APPROACH

-The new pledges come a week after the governing African National Congress recorded its worst election result since taking power at the end of apartheid, securing less than 50% of the vote for the first time amid frustration over poor services and repeated corruption scandals.
+The mid-term budget comes a week after the governing African National Congress recorded its worst election result since taking power at the end of apartheid, securing less than 50% of the vote for the first time amid frustration over electricity cuts and repeated corruption scandals.

 Advertisement